Mary Ann Williams: Death

+Memorial Day

 The letter

 The letter Mrs. Williams wrote to her two local newspapers was a request to the ladies of the South to set one day aside each year to decorate the soldiers’ graves.
-It was long on flowery language and was considered a “thrilling appeal.”
-She did not sign her own name but closed the letter with “Southern Women.”
+It was long on flowery language and was considered a "thrilling appeal".
+She did not sign her own name but closed the letter with "Southern Women".
 It was picked up by newspapers across the South.
 In The Genesis of the Memorial Day Holiday in America, Bellware and Gardiner provided evidence that her letter was published in cities outside of Columbus, Georgia.
 The External Links below contain pages from fourteen of the newspapers in Georgia, Tennessee, Mississippi, Alabama, Virginia, West Virginia, South Carolina and North Carolina where the letter appeared.

 Notice outside the South

 News of the impending observance spread to cities in the North.
 Bellware and Gardiner were able to show that Mrs. Williams’ story had gone nationwide.
 Mrs. Williams’ plan was documented with brief notices in such papers as the New York Times, Hartford Courant, Philadelphia Daily Age and Boston American Traveler.